bhavingpt/automatic-cutting/README.md

 ## Usage

 To use this work for academic purposes, please reach out to Dr Alex Huth at huth@cs.utexas.edu.
-This work is not licensed for anything commercial.

 ## Setup